A group of children with their hands in the air, sitting in front of their teacher.

-Children undergoing treatment for cancer often have gaps in their education.
+Children undergoing treatment for cancer often miss lots of time from school after diagnosis.
 This can be due to going into hospital, the side effects of treatment, or generally not feeling well enough to fully take part in daily school life.
+Long absences can have big implications on educational progress, as well as relationships with friends.

 Keeping teachers informed